taylor-ka/TicTacToe/README.md

 2. Reminder of canWin method from lecture, introduce minimax algorithm -- recursive backtracking!
 Show that 143 concepts apply to cool algorithms!
 Start implementing TicTacToeBot interface.
 3. Finish implementing TicTacToe bot.
 With extra time (if this exists), can talk about building out new features for the GUI and how to Google things effectively, read documentation, etc. Depending on time / interest, can wrap up by discussing multithreading, parallel alpha-beta for a chess bot and other optimizations like move ordering, transposition tables, etc.

-*See [slide deck](https://docs.google.com/presentation/d/18C2Egrt0i2aTPiqADXtMK_M_LcdVirvquN7D1z2vWUk/edit?usp=sharing) for more detailed lesson plans.*
+*See this [slide deck](https://docs.google.com/presentation/d/18C2Egrt0i2aTPiqADXtMK_M_LcdVirvquN7D1z2vWUk/edit?usp=sharing) for more detailed lesson plans.*

 ## Starter code
 Board.java